By: Jeremy Kadlec | Last Updated: 2019-06-21 | Comments (1) | SQL Server Agent

 Figure 5 - JAMS Code Comparison

 After the specific versions of the code in JAMS have been reviewed as shown in Figure 5, you have the ability to review when code changes were made, by whom and the associated version.
 At that point, you can select a version of the JAMS code to rollback to at any point in time as shown in Figure 6.
-This Revision List provides a history, checks and balances as well as the ability to easily rolling back to a stable code base to support the business.
+This Revision List provides a history, checks and balances as well as the ability to easily roll back to a stable code base to support the business.

 Figure 6 - JAMS Code Revision List